percona/percona-server-mongodb-operator/source/System-Requirements.rst

 -----------------------

-A cluster running an officially supported platform contains at least 3 Nodes, with the following resources:
+A cluster running an officially supported platform contains at least 3 Nodes and the following resources (if :ref:`sharding<operator.sharding>` is turned off):

 * 2GB of RAM,
 * 2 CPU threads per Node for Pods provisioning,
 * at least 60GB of available storage for Private Volumes provisioning.

+Сonsider using 4 CPU and 6 GB of RAM if :ref:`sharding<operator.sharding>` is turned on (the default behavior).

 Also, the number of Replica Set Nodes should not be odd if :ref:`Arbiter<arbiter>` is not enabled.

 .. note:: Use Storage Class with XFS as the default filesystem if possible `to achieve better MongoDB performance <https://dba.stackexchange.com/questions/190578/is-xfs-still-the-best-choice-for-mongodb>`_.

 Platform-specific limitations
 ------------------------------